chunglabcsu/MARK/README.md

-# MARK_v5
+# MARK
-Membrane Adsorption and Recruitment Kinetics (MARK) v5
+Membrane Adsorption and Recruitment Kinetics (MARK)

-MARK v5, most recently developed in Matlab R2023a, tested on Windows 11, Mac OS, and Ubuntu 22.04.
+MARK, most recently developed in Matlab R2023a, tested on Windows 11, Mac OS, and Ubuntu 22.04.

 Test file, "KRAS_test.txt", includes TIRF data taken of 30, 50, 75, and 100 nM KRAS-eGFP incubated on a SLB.
 First column is time, in minutes, and following columns are TIRF intensities for 30, 50, 75, and 100 nM KRAS-eGFP.